Am I Entitled To My PTO or Vacation?

 Will I Still Get My Vacation Pay If I Was Fired?

-Yes.
-You are entitled to your unused vacation pay if you leave your job because you were fired, quit, were laid off, had an employment contract that expired, or for any other reason.
-If you die on the job, your estate is entitled to your unused vacation pay.
+Yes, according to California law, you are entitled to receive your unused vacation pay even if you are fired from your job.
+This rule applies not only if you're fired, but also if you quit, were laid off, had an employment contract that expired, or left your job for any other reason.
+Additionally, if an unfortunate event occurs and you pass away while employed, your estate is legally entitled to the unused vacation pay you had accrued.

 Can My Employer Require That I Use All My Vacation Time Every Year or I Will Lose It?